tai271828/solvcon-gce/README.md

 ### Cache Conda Packages

 To save time from downloading conda packages from the Anaconda server, `solvcon-gce` needs to cache them in a [Google Cloud Storage](https://cloud.google.com/storage) bucket.
-Before the cache is in-place, Anaconda won't be available in the instance.  `gstart` would complain like:
+Before the cache is in-place, Anaconda won't be available in the instance, and when starting the instance, `solvcon-gce` scripts would complain:

 ```
 bash: /var/lib/conda/packages//Miniconda3-latest-Linux-x86_64.sh: No such file or directory